septavios/obsidian-proofreader-fork/README.md

 ## Usage
 1. Use the command `Proofread selection/paragraph` to check the selected text.
-If there is no selection, the command will check the current paragraph (line).
-Alternatively, you can also check the whole document with `Proofread full document`.
+If there is no selection, the command will check the current paragraph.
+	* Alternatively, you can also check the whole document with `Proofread full document`.
+However, note that the quality of AI suggestions tends to decrease when proofreading too much text at once.
 2. The changes are automatically inserted.
 3. Accept/reject changes with the `Accept suggestions in selection/paragraph`.
    Same as the proofreading command, the `accept` and `reject` commands affect